jabranr/fetchwitter/README.md

 <blockquote>This is an updated and enhanced version of <a href="https://github.com/jabranr/twitter-api-v1.1" target="_blank">existing PHP wrapper</a> to fetch Tweets using <a href="https://dev.twitter.com/docs/api/1.1" target="_blank">Twitter API v1.1</a> (unlike its depreciated API v1) that requires authentication for any kind of requests made to its endpoints.</blockquote>

-<blockquote>The authentication flow uses Twiiter’s App-Only Authentication.</blockquote>
+<blockquote>The authentication flow uses Twitter’s App-Only Authentication.</blockquote>

 ## Install